The plates that define Seattle. what they are, where they came from, and where to eat the canonical version.

 The American version of grilled-then-glazed chicken on rice that Toshi Kasahara invented at his Lower Queen Anne counter in 1976.
 Sugar, soy, char and shredded cabbage.

 History: On 2 March 1976 Toshihiro Kasahara opened a 30-seat shop at 372 Roy Street called Toshi's Teriyaki.
-His sauce broke with the Japanese ryori he had grown up around: he swapped mirin for granulated sugar, basted the marinade on yakitori-style chicken thighs over charcoal, and finished the plate with a scoop of rice and a pile of shredded iceberg.
+His sauce broke with Japanese tradition: he swapped mirin for granulated sugar, basted the marinade on yakitori-style chicken thighs over charcoal, and finished the plate with rice and a pile of shredded iceberg.
 The Seattle Times credited the move with launching a city-wide format that now numbers more than 200 teriyaki shops, more than any other US city.
-Toshi sold the original room in 1980 and now runs Toshi's Teriyaki Grill in Mill Creek.
-The format spread fastest through the 1980s as Korean and Japanese-American operators opened cheap, fast counters from Lake City to Federal Way.
 The dish is the only American food invented in Seattle that the city eats without irony.

 Where to try it: Maneki, Ba Bar Capitol Hill